-The TTS Redesign Project is a continuation of a research and development project, Survey Methods Research (TTS 2.0), funded by the Ministry of Transportation Ontario (MTO) and other Ontario government agencies in collaboration with the Data Management Group, to investigate better and cost-effective ways to conduct future travel surveys.
+The TTS Redesign Project is a continuation of a research and development project, Survey Methods Research (TTS 2.0), funded by the MTO and other Ontario government agencies in collaboration with the DMG, to investigate better and costeffective ways to conduct future travel surveys.
 The TTS Redesign Project focuses on one of the main tools being developed by the TTS 2.0 team which is the survey design and execution platform, the TRavel and Activity Integrated Survey Instrument (TRAISI).